jtmorris/PHPLinkTracker/README.md

 Usage
 =======
-***  You will need a URL pointing to this script's install location.
+*You will need a URL pointing to this script's install location.
 For examples below, the URL http://go.example.com/ will be a placeholder for that URL.
-Substitute in yours when using.
+Substitute in yours when using.*

 Creating a Basic Tracked Link
 ------------------------------
 There are multiple options that can be set in a link.
 However, the bare minimum is the destination website address.
 This is provided in the "goto" url parameter.
-So, for example, if you wish to give a link to your Facebook page which collects usage statistics, install this script, and give the following link.
+So, for example, if you wish to give a link to your Facebook page while collecting usage statistics, install this script, and give the following link.

 ```
 http://go.example.com/?goto=http://www.facebook.com/mypage
 ```

-When followed, this will silently log any visits to the database, and then send the user to the "goto" URL.
+When followed, this will silently log any visits to the database, and then redirect the user to the "goto" URL.

 Creating a Tracked Link with Contextual Information
 ----------------------------------------------------
 The basic tracked link is all well and good.
 Particularly if you are only tracking one particular link.
-However, it would be nice to provide a little contextual information which would allow for multiple tracked links while still making it easy to decipher who is visiting which link.
-For this, we need some contextual information added to the tracked link.
+However, if used for tracking multiple links, it is generally helpful to provide some basic contextual information.

 So, let's say we wanted to create the same link as above, but provide a contextual description of "Example Link to Facebook Page".
 We can then construct the following link.